markoniga/llm-prompts-for-dse/src/llm-prompts/data-workflow/merge_guard.md

 - **If not ready**: Address the identified issues and return to the appropriate previous step
 - **Post-merge**: Monitor deployment success and notify stakeholders as outlined in the post-merge actions

-✅ **End of MCP Prompt Chain** - The money-movement legacy refactor workflow is complete!
+✅ **End of MCP Prompt Chain** - The data workflow implementation is complete!